kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 endpointslice-controller resolves named target ports per Pod when generating EndpointSlices by matching `pod.spec.containers[].ports[].name`.

+`EndpointSelectorPort.appProtocol` has the same semantics as `EndpointSlicePort.appProtocol`; the endpointslice-controller copies it to generated EndpointSlices without interpreting it.

 ### Controller-Managed Conventions

-The `service-endpointselector-controller` uses a deterministic name derived from the `Service` name so that it can find and update the derived object on subsequent reconciliations.
+The `service-endpointselector-controller` uses the Service's namespace and name for its projection.
+It recognizes a projection only by a matching controller owner reference, including the Service UID; it never adopts a same-name object that lacks that owner reference.

 For third-party controllers that create `EndpointSelector` objects, suggested practices include: